0xChijoke/ETHDenver-Admin/README.md

 # Scaffold-Eth 2 & zkSync

+This is a demo for a real-world usecase and demostrates how we can use a simple and intuitive interface for the management of onchain activities.
+This panel is used for managing and monitoring vendor addresses for the purpose of record keeping, accounting and cashing out vendors for on-chain transactions.

+This build uses the following tech stack:
+- Scaffold-Eth-2
+- Firestore
+- zkSync

 ⚠️ This project is currently under active development.
 Things might break.
 Feel free to check the open issues & create new ones.

 *The best way to get started building decentralized applications on Ethereum!*